Management Information Systems

 CS 415 Field Experience: 3 semester hours

-CS 420 Mgmt Info Systems Senior Thesis: 3 semester hours
+CS 420 Management Information Systems Senior Thesis: 3 semester hours

 The MIS Senior Thesis is intended to be one option for the MIS capstone course specifically suited to students with significant professional experience as a team member on at least one large enterprise software development project.
 Students in this course will work with a faculty member to select a topic relevant to their education and professional experience, design a plan for researching the topic and produce a thesis that reviews and analyzes the research and integrates the research, the learning they have gained from their educational program and from their professional experience into a solution of the problem defined by the chosen topic.

-CS 430 Senior Project: MIS: 4 semester hours
+CS 430 Senior Project: Management Information Systems: 4 semester hours

-CS 435 Senior Project: CS: 4 semester hours
+CS 435 Senior Project: Computer Science: 4 semester hours

 This is the capstone course for computer science majors.
 The student will complete a broad and deep software development project as part of a multi-disciplinary team.
 Prerequisites: CS 235 and at least one 300-level CS course.